GovTechSG/adex-ug/User Guide/Projects.md

 ## MQTT client sample code ##

-Here is an example of **MQTT code samples**.
+Here is an example of **sample MQTT demo code samples**, custom business logic is not included.
 Download the files and use for reference.

 - <a href="/assets/java.zip" download>Click to download</a> java.zip.